Fear of Flying (album): Development

-Mya considers her first album as an experiment and a learning ground.
+Mya considers her first album an experiment and a learning ground.
 Prior to entering a recording studio, she had no vocal training and was doing improv-breathing the whole time on every song.
-With Fear of Flying, she acknowledged she learned things such as how she like to work and what works right for her in the studio.
+With Fear of Flying, she acknowledged she learned things such as how she likes to work and what works right for her in the studio.
 On Fear of Flying, she received vocal training and noted her vocals got along better with live performances.
 Speaking with Time, Mya revealed with Fear of Flying she took more control over her sound and image.
 She commented that Fear of Flying was "an opportunity and a test."

-For her second studio album, Mya wrote a lot.
-Openly admitting, "Writing helps me sort through feelings that I'm trying to figure out."
+For her second studio album, Mya wrote a lot, openly admitting, "Writing helps me sort through feelings that I'm trying to figure out."
 She noted her journal is filled with curse words and exclamation points, explaining, "It's either extreme highs or extreme lows."
 In an interview with the New York Daily News, Mya explained that the album was "about independence."
 She acknowledged with Fear of Flying she became "more confident", while commenting, "I'm a lot more straightforward.
 Things I didn't know how to say or when to say, I'm saying now."

-During the recording process, Mya explained she clicked more with producers that like to start from scratch.
-Commenting, "It allowed me to be involved in the process.
+During the recording process, Mya explained she clicked more with producers that like to start from scratch, commenting, "It allowed me to be involved in the process.
 They were interested in what I had to say which made me feel good about myself."
-One particular producer Mya gelled with was Wyclef Jean.
-Speaking on working him, she commented, "He was interested in what I had to say.
-My ideas - what I had to bring to the table.
+One producer Mya gelled with was Wyclef Jean.
+Speaking on working with him, she commented, "He was interested in what I had to say.
+My ideas—what I had to bring to the table.
 He wasn't afraid to go back into the studio and change things."
 Robin Thicke, a then-up-and-coming producer, was another Mya meshed well with.
 Of his contribution to Fear of Flying Mya commented, "he is a true talent and I enjoyed working with him."
 While reviewing Fear of Flying, in an article, Time noted on her debut effort, Mya was a "lovestruck teen" while on Fear of Flying, "she's a woman coming face to face with romantic entanglements."
 With 18 tracks featured on the album, Time applauded the album to manage that rare thing: to combine captivating beats with hummable melodies.
 Commenting on the finished product, Time wrote, "This is hip-hop soul with plenty of pop appeal."